julio101290/CI4medicalSoft/README.md

 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+## Database
+You can find the database file under database in the database/medicalsoft2022.sql folder

+Soon we will create the migration files to build the tables without having to run the .sql file

 ## Important Change with index.php

 `index.php` is no longer in the root of the project!
 It has been moved inside the *public* folder,